Use the tabs below to see glossary entries.

 Innovative Learning Conference (ILC) — A biennial conference hosted by Nueva, featuring renowned experts, thought leaders, and practitioners on various aspects of innovation in education.

-Internship Program — The Upper School Internship Program connects gifted, passionate students with Bay Area organizations for one- to eight-week engagements, spanning the fields of technology, research, politics, medicine, publishing, fine arts, and more.
-For more information about the program, click here.
+Internship Program — The Upper School Internship Program connects gifted, passionate 10th-12th grade students with Bay Area organizations for one- to eight-week engagements, spanning the fields of technology, research, politics, medicine, art, and more.

-Intersession — A time between semesters for Upper School students to experience interdisciplinary exploration with real-world experts.
+Intersession — Intersession is a time between semesters for students to experience interdisciplinary exploration with real-world experts.
 Generally held in early January, students choose from a curated catalog of nearly 200 seminars, intensives, activity sessions, and field trips led by over 100 different experts.

 Language Student Exchange — For many years, Nueva has nurtured strong relationships with schools in China, Japan, and Spain.
 Each year, as part of the eighth-grade language program, Nueva families host students from the exchange schools for one week.
 When our students take their culminating trip to China, Japan, or Spain, they participate in "homestays" with families from the exchange schools.